brimdata/zui/docs/Remote-zqd.md

    | **macOS**     | `/Applications/Brim.app/Contents/Resources/app/zdeps` |
    | **Linux**     | `/usr/lib/brim/resources/app/zdeps`                   |

-Now that we know Brim is simply connecting to `zqd` locally, we can build on this approach to instead start a remote `zqd` and connect to it to access the logs and packet captures stored there.
+Now that we know Brim is simply connecting to `zqd` locally, we can vary this approach to instead start a remote `zqd` and connect to it to access the logs and packet captures stored there.

 # Starting a remote `zqd`

 For our example remote host, we'll use a Linux Ubuntu 18.04 VM running in Amazon AWS.
-Because Brim interacts with `zqd` over a REST API that is still evolving, care should be taken to ensure the version being installed on the remote side matches the version being run locally.
+Because Brim interacts with `zqd` over a REST API that is still evolving, care should be taken to ensure the Brim version being installed on the remote side matches the version being run locally.
 In this cookbook we'll use Brim v0.19.0.

 Even though our VM on AWS has no graphical interface, we'll install the full Brim package because it includes a compatible `zqd` binary as well as an